gwright99/aws_lambda/README.md

 5. Modify code, make a commit, and see automation take over. ***Note: This assumes you did the work prior to setup the ArgoCD cluster, GH webhooks, K8s Pod design, etc.

-#### Gotchas
+### Gotchas

-!!! warning "Some parts of this are brittle!"
+**Warning:** Some parts of this are brittle!

 - First time deployments broke due to purgescript CM dependency.
-Fixed in `app6` via [Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
+Fixed in `app6` via [Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/). ([See "Syncing some resources before presync hooks run. #9801"](https://github.com/argoproj/argo-cd/discussions/9801)).
 - `purgescript` often hangs when there is a single mistake in manifests (e.g. name with underscore rather than hyphens).
 - ArgoCD somethings wont synch because Jobs get stuff / not kicked off for parsing reasons.
 - Random naming of pod.
 K8s add random alphanumeric to end of the `generateName`.
     - I called mine things like `delete-third-app`.
     - If the random number started with `3`, Pod name would look like: `delete-third-app3271174-presync-1711821509-7tccl`
     - The `app3` part (end of name mashed with start of alphanumeric), clashes with the actually app pod `app3`.
     - My loose and non-robust `grep` would fail since it finds TWO hits -- the original `app3` pod and the `delete-third-app3...` killer.

         ```bash
         # Example of error
         0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0curl: (6) Could not resolve host: delete-first-app2f87380-presync-1711821119-bfmn9

         0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0curl: (6) Could not resolve host: delete-second-app2f87380-presync-1711821119-hwmjt

         0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0curl: (6) Could not resolve host: delete-second-app2f87380-presync-1711821119-jc522
         ```